 Sound Life Sciences is a digital therapeutics company that builds clinically validated software for mobile phones and smart speakers.
-Our software detects dangerous changes in breathing and calls for help.
-We work closely with our communities to make sure that nobody dies because they are alone.
+Our software detects changes in breathing for a variety of scenarios, from managing chronic diseases to averting life-threatening emergencies.

 Using hardware you already have